 Ok, so it’s likely to be a difficult and awkward conversation when turning down a position.
 However, this isn’t an excuse to ignore them completely.
 Make sure you reach back out to a company that has spent time selecting you, interviewing, and then offering you a position.
 It’s polite and makes you look more professional.

 Leading the Company On

 It’s not beneficial to you or the company for you to lead them on.
 Make sure you give them an answer as soon as you make a decision.

 Turning Down an Offer Too Soon

 It’s important to remember that any job offer is an achievement!
-However, if it’s not right for you, knowing how to professionally turn down a job offer can turn a sticky situation into a successful one.
+But, if it’s not right for you, knowing how to professionally turn down a job offer can turn a sticky situation into a successful one.
 Yes, times are hard at the moment, and more and more people are feeling the desperation behind securing work and maintaining their financial circumstances, but this still shouldn’t be a reason to accept a job that isn’t a good fit for you.
 Related: How to Crush Your Second Interview (With Example Questions)